bxw201/ai_lab3/README.md

 ### About

 This program uses a simple machine learning algorithm to evaluate the best course of action given a state of a simple world.
+This assignment was created by Professor Ernest Davis at NYU for CSCI-UA.0472 Artificial Intelligence.
 Code for this project can be found [here](https://github.com/bxw201/ai_lab3).

 ### How to run